bazilinskyy/gazes-crowdsourced/README.md

 - `pip install -r gazes-crowdsourced/requirements.txt` will install required packages.

 ## Implementation on heroku
-We use https://www.heroku.com/ to host the node.js implementation.
-It may be viewed at https://gazes-crowdsourced.herokuapp.com/?debug=1&save_data=0.
-Implementation supports stimuli as images and/or videos.
+We use [Heroku](https://www.heroku.com/) to host the node.js implementation.
+The demo of the implementation may be viewed [here](https://gazes-crowdsourced.herokuapp.com/?debug=1&save_data=0).
+Implementation supports images and/or videos as stimuli.

 ### Codecharts
 ![example of codechart](https://github.com/bazilinskyy/gazes-crowdsourced/blob/master/public/img/codeboard/cb_0.jpg?raw=true)

 Gaze information is gathered by showing a black screen with a set of random codes in the format 'LDD' (L=letter, D=digit, e.g., 'F32').
 The participant is asked to remember the last code they were looking at.
 On the next page they need to input that code.
 Gazes are aggregated based on the mapping of codes to the coordinates within a stimulus.
-The mapping is present at https://github.com/bazilinskyy/gazes-crowdsourced/blob/master/public/img/codeboard/data.json.
+The mapping is available [here](https://github.com/bazilinskyy/gazes-crowdsourced/blob/master/public/img/codeboard/data.json).

 ### Sentinel images
 ![example of sentinel image](https://github.com/bazilinskyy/gazes-crowdsourced/blob/master/public/img/sentinel/sentinel_0.jpg?raw=true)